Skip to table of contents

 The University of Oklahoma is committed to the goal of achieving equal educational opportunity and full participation for students with disabilities.
 Consistent with the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, as amended, The University of Oklahoma ensures that no “qualified individual with a disability” will be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination solely on the basis of disability under any program or activity offered by The University of Oklahoma.

-OU Health Sciences strives to attract, matriculate, and train students who not only possess the intellectual capacity to become a healthcare professional, but also have high ethical and professional behavior.
+OU Health Sciences strives to attract, matriculate, and train students who not only possess the intellectual capacity for health professions and graduate studyl, but who also have a high capacity for ethical and professional behavior.
 Ethical and professional behaviors are critical to the effective education of OU Health Sciences students, are considered a core competency in the academic program, and thus, are a key factor in academic good standing.

 Expectations of professional behavior as well as procedures for breaches of ethical and professional behavior are outlined in the Student Professional Behavior in an Academic Program Policy in the Faculty Handbook.
-(Appendix C)
+(Appendix C.3)

 The University is committed to creating and maintaining a community where all persons who participate in University programs and activities can work and learn together in an atmosphere free from all forms of harassment, exploitation, or intimidation.
-The University condemns discrimination based on sex or gender, sexual harassment, sexual assault, sexual orientation discrimination, discrimination based on gender identity or expression, and sexual misconduct.
+The University prohibits discrimination based on sex, which includes discrimination and harassment on the basis of pregnancy, sexual orientation and gender identity/expression (consistent with applicable law), and all forms of sexual harassment, inluding sexual assault, dating violence, domestic violence, and stalking in compliance with applicable federal laws, inluding Title IX of the Education Amendments Act of 1972, Title VII of the Civil Rights Act of 1964, the Violence Against Women Act of 1994 (as reauthorized), and applicable Oklahoma laws.

 Pursuant to the Board of Regents Policy, all OUHSC students are required to successfully complete the online Sexual Misconduct Awareness training.
 Failure to complete the training will result in a student’s inability to enroll in the upcoming semester.